byteleaf/es-cqrs-sample/README.md

 ## Introduction

-Moderne Softwaresysteme stehen oft vor der Herausforderung, Daten konsistent zu verwalten und gleichzeitig eine hohe Skalierbarkeit und Nachvollziehbarkeit zu gewährleisten.
-Zwei Architekturmuster, die dabei helfen können, sind Event Sourcing und CQRS (Command Query Responsibility Segregation).
+Modern software systems often face the challenge of managing data consistently while ensuring a high level of scalability and traceability.
+Two architectural patterns that can help with this are event sourcing and CQRS (Command Query Responsibility Segregation).

 ## Event Sourcing

-Event Sourcing ist ein Architekturprinzip, bei dem der Zustand eines Systems nicht in Form von aktuellen Daten gespeichert wird, sondern als eine Sequenz von Ereignissen (Events).
-Jede Änderung wird als unveränderliches Event protokolliert, sodass der gesamte Verlauf eines Systems jederzeit nachvollziehbar bleibt.
+Event sourcing is an architectural principle in which the status of a system is not stored in the form of current data, but as a sequence of events.
+Every change is logged as an immutable event so that the entire history of a system can be traced at any time.

-Ein Beispiel aus einem Bibliothekssystem:
+An example from a library system:

-- BookRegistered → Ein neues Buch wird in den Bestand aufgenommen.
+- BookRegistered → A new book is added to the system.
-- BookBorrowed → Ein Leser leiht ein Buch aus.
+- BookBorrowed → A reader borrows a book.
-- BookReturned → Ein Buch wird zurückgegeben.
+- BookReturned → A book is returned.
-- BookDamaged → Ein Buch wird als beschädigt markiert.
+- BookDamaged → A book is marked as damaged.
-- BookRepaired → Ein beschädigtes Buch wurde repariert.
+- BookRepaired → A damaged book has been repaired.
-- BookRemoved → Das Buch wird aus dem System entfernt (Verlust oder Alter)
+- BookRemoved → The book is removed from the system (loss or non-repairable).

-Jedes dieser Events beschreibt eine Veränderung im System.
-Um den aktuellen Zustand eines Buches zu ermitteln, werden alle relevanten Events in der Reihenfolge ihrer Entstehung angewendet.
+Each of these events describes a change in the system.
+To determine the current status of a book, all relevant events are applied in the order in which they occur.

 ![Event Sourcing Diagram](doc/png/event-sourcing.png)